 We will next be open for submissions in May 2024.

 To keep up to date with all our submissions, workshops, readings, and events, we recommend you join our Newsletter.

 What We Publish

 We publish new, previously unpublished work by Irish and international writers.
 We have a particular interest in promoting new writers, and in promoting the short story form.
-Each issue of The Stinging Fly includes a mix of poetry and fiction, alongside our Featured Poets and Comhchealg sections, commissioned essays, occasional author interviews and novel extracts.
+Each issue of The Stinging Fly includes a mix of poetry, fiction, and non-fiction, alongside our Featured Poets and Comhchealg sections, occasional author interviews and novel extracts.
 We also welcome submissions of poetry and prose in translation.

-In each issue we publish a number of poems by a poet who is working towards a first collection.
-To be considered, you should already have had work published in journals and magazines.
+Featured Poets: In each issue we publish a number of poems (usually 5 or 6) by a poet who is working seriously towards a first collection.
+To be considered, you should already have had work published in several other journals and magazines.
 We welcome poets who have previously had poems appear in The Stinging Fly.
 Please send 6-8 previously unpublished poems together in a single file.
 If we want to see more, we will get back to you.
 If submitting for the Featured Poet slot, there’s no need to make a separate general poetry submission.
 We will also consider individual poems within your Featured Poet submission for publication.

 All submissions are read.
 The editors’ decision may not be correct but it is final.
 We aim to contact everyone within four months of the closing date.

 Frequently Asked Questions

 Have questions?
 More information is available in our Submissions FAQ.

 And this interview with incoming editor Lisa McInerney focuses a lot on the Stinging Fly’s submissions and editorial processes.